Belgium Slip To Shock World Cup Defeat By Morocco - UrduPoint

 "We're not playing with joy.
 It's maybe the weight on our shoulders," said Martinez.

 "In the last game we have to play to win it and as if we have nothing to lose."
-Morocco were dealt a blow after the national anthems when goalkeeper Yassine Bounou realised he had aggravated an injury, suffered late on against Croatia, in the warm-up.
+Morocco were dealt a blow after the national anthems when goalkeeper Yassine Bounou realised he had aggravated an injury in the warm-up.

 The Atlas Lions fans vastly outnumbered their Belgian counterparts and breathed a sigh of relief when the Europeans almost grabbed a fourth-minute lead.